OPS-E2E-PPE/VBA-Docs/api/Access.Image.Name.md

 keywords: vbaac10.chm10404
 f1_keywords:
 - vbaac10.chm10404
-ms.prod: access
 api_name:
 - Access.Image.Name
 ms.assetid: 6dcac8a1-037d-dad2-00bf-ed73a1b21e4a
 ms.date: 02/13/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Image.Name property (Access)

-You can use the **Name** property to specify or determine the string expression that identifies the name of an object.
+Use the **Name** property to specify or determine the string expression that identifies the name of an object.
 Read/write **String**.

 ## Syntax